elucian/bee/syntax/overview.md

 1. capacity
 1. limits  (min/max)
 1. access  (private or public or local)
-1. storage (memory  or registry)

-Basic types are represented with one single upperwhen ASCII character.
+Basic types are represented with one single upper-case character.

 | Name        |Bee| Description
 |-------------|---|-------------------------------------------------------------